-Slow Living At Home & Ideas for Peace
+Slow Living At Home & Ideas for Cultivating More Peace Now

-Going to sleep at an earlier hour, carving out time for reflexology, cozying on down to watch movies on the weekend, and planning a vacation where ‘hustle’ is distant from the vocabulary…are intentional ways I am living slower.
+Going to sleep at an earlier hour, carving out time for yoga and gentle stretching, baking bread, meditation, cozying down with a book on the weekend, and planning a relaxing vacation where ‘hustle’ is distant from the vocabulary?

-(You see plenty of gorgeously composed vignettes from others in my archives!)
+(Let’s face it…you spy plenty of gorgeously composed vignettes to inspire from others in my archives!)

 Daring to Be Spare is Rare

-And don’t think for a second you’re going to find hashtags like ‘living my BEST LIFE’ in this post!
-Hahaha.
+And don’t think for a second you’re going to find hashtags such as ‘living my BEST LIFE’ sprinkled into this post!

-‘Best’ somehow implies I’m going to be graded, compared, or judged, and I’ve experienced enough of that business.
+Plus.
+‘Best’ somehow implies I’m going to be graded, compared, or judged; the first half of life brought quite enough of that, thank you very much.

 Savoring the Sweet in the Slow

-I have good days and bad days, and I tell you what…
+I have okay days and not so okay days, and I tell you what…

-I appreciate those good ones so much now!
+I appreciate the more peaceful ones so much now!

-When my gut is calm, and I can smile…oh, man.
+When my GI illness is calm, and I can smile…oh, mercy.

-Simple things like being able to do light housework, swim a a lap at the pool, play music on the piano, or meet friends for lunch are a big deal.
+Simple things such as the ability to do light housework, swim a a lap, play music on the piano, or bake something delicious are so lifegiving.